||3 months ago|

 - Followers-Only means that only people who follow you and people mentioned in the post can see your post in their timelines or on your profile page.
 If someone who doesn't follow you views your profile, they won't see your followers-only posts.
 For your followers, followers-only posts behave exactly like Unlisted posts.
 Your followers-only posts that mention another user will also appear in that user's mentions, even if they don't follow you!

-- Private means that only people who are mentioned in your post can see it.
+- ‼️ Mentioned People Only means exactly that: only people who are mentioned in your post can see it, and every person who's mentioned can see it (unless they've blocked or muted you).
 It will appear in their mentions and, on Mastodon servers above version 3.0, will appear in their Direct Messages column.

 Keep in mind that some servers, which run software that's compatible with but not the same as Mastodon, will ignore these privacy settings if you send a message to their users, so be careful!